aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

         ├── conftest.py       # pytest fixtures for the functional tests
         └── test_main.py      # functional tests for the main lambda handler
 ```

+#### DRAFT Router Middlewares

+Middleware functions used in the Router instance will apply to all API routes and will always be processed first in the order they are added to the Router.
+Route specific middleware added to each route will then be processed in the order they were added in the route definition.

+???+ tip
+    **Router Middleware processing Order**

+    1. Global middlewares defined on the parent Router
+    2. Route specific Middlewares

+    To maximize the re-usability of your middleware functions we recommend using the **BaseRouter** or **Router** classes providing the **current_event** object contains the required fields for your middleware.

+=== "route_middleware.py"
+    ```python hl_lines="9 16"
+    --8<-- "examples/event_handler_rest/src/route_middleware.py"
+    ```

+=== "all_routes_middleware.py"
+    ```python hl_lines="9 15"
+    --8<-- "examples/event_handler_rest/src/all_routes_middleware.py"
+    ```

+=== "custom_middlewares.py"
+    ```python hl_lines="12 14 18 21 23"
+    --8<-- "examples/event_handler_rest/src/custom_middlewares.py"
+    ```

+The application of middleware functions for split routers is the same as using the main Resolver classes.
+When the split routes are combined in the API Rest resolver all Router based and route base middleware will be merged into the parent instance.

+???+ info "Split Router Middleware processing Order"
+    1. Global Middleware defined on the parent Router
+    2. Global Middleware for each split Router, in the order they are included
+    3. Route specific Middlewares

 ### Considerations